 Predictability.
 Sure locations vary somewhat, but a hotel chain is fairly predictable.
 Within the brand, hotel styles may vary, but the level that can be expected is normally the same and, with a large chain, the description, photos, and amenities described are usually somewhat accurate.

 Amenities and services.
-If you like to visit the spa, take a dip in the pool, head to the bar for a nightcap, or dine in a restaurant without venturing out, a hotel definitely has the advantage for extra services provided.
+If you like to visit the spa, take a dip in the pool, head to the bar for a nightcap, or dine in a restaurant without venturing out, a hotel definitely has the advantage for the extra services provided.

 Less coordination and interaction.
 There’s a social aspect to Airbnb not present at a hotel – which some love and others may find bothersome.
 With a hotel, you head to the desk, give them a credit card, get your key and move on to your room.
 Checking in at an Airbnb typically requires meeting the owner at a specific time to have them explain the property, its rules, and its quirks.
 It requires coordination with your schedule and interaction with the host.